-State senator wants to shield people from gun control laws by making them all militia members
+State senator wants to shield people from gun-control laws by making them all militia members

 “The problem is that you can’t always do it with state law, because of the supremacy of federal laws,” Winkler added.
 “And so some of these local initiatives are ineffective and mostly symbolic politics.”

 The initiative underscores the political divide surrounding gun-control debate despite recurring incidents of mass shootings across the country and pervasive gun violence.
-Republicans and conservatives often invoke the Second amendment rights as sacrosanct, as Democrats often call for limits on guns.
+Republicans and conservatives often invoke Second Amendment rights as sacrosanct, while Democrats often call for limits on guns.

 In the wake of the Boulder, Colo., shooting, the second mass shooting in a week, President Biden urged Congress to pass gun-control laws and said he may take action on his own to stop mass violence.